jamesshore/quixote/docs/descriptors.md

 With descriptors, you can make relative comparisons and avoid hardcoding values.
 This is one of Quixote's unique benefits—be sure to try it!

-**Compatibility Note:** We make every attempt to ensure that descriptors work identically across browsers.
+**Compatibility Note:** We make every effort to ensure that descriptors work identically across browsers.
 If you discover a cross-browser incompatibility that doesn't correspond to an actual, visible difference, please file an issue.

 **Pixel Rounding Note:** Browsers handle pixel rounding in different ways.
 We consider pixel values to be the same if they're within 0.5px of each other.
 If you have rounding errors that are *greater* than 0.5px, make sure your test browsers are set to a zoom level of 100%.
 Zooming can exaggerate rounding errors.